STACS PBS Approach

 Responsive elements – recovery, post incidents report, stress management, report and recording, data collection.

-St Anne’s PBS team will always focus on least restrictive safe practice and non aversive techniques avoiding, if possible, the use of any physical interventions.
-Where ever possible we will design a PBS programme bespoke to the people who need it.
+STACS PBS Training team will only focus on least restrictive safe practice.
+We use non aversive techniques avoiding, if possible, the use of any restrictive physical interventions.

-We offer cost effective British Institute of Learning Disabilities (BILD) accredited positive behaviour support model that is successfully embedded within our organisation.
+We offer cost effective British Institute of Learning Disabilities (BILD) accredited behaviour support that is successfully embedded within our organisation.
 This model involves the delivery of high quality training and development of the systems required that satisfy national standards.